bnbn123/flashcard-minimal-aws/README.md

-# Serverless TODO
+# Serverless Flash Cards App

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.
+To implement this project, you need to implement a simple Flash Cards application using AWS Lambda and Serverless framework.
+Search for all comments starting with the `Flash Cards:` in the code to find the placeholders that you need to implement.

 # Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This application will allow creating/removing/updating/fetching Flash Cards items.
+Each Flash Cards item can optionally have an attachment image.
+Each user only has access to Flash Cards items that he/she has created.

-# TODO items
+# Flash Cards items

-The application should store TODO items, and each TODO item contains the following fields:
+The application should store Flash Cards items, and each Flash Cards item contains the following fields:

 - `flashCardId` (string) - a unique id for an item
+- `flashCardDef` (string) - definition of the word(name)
 - `createdAt` (string) - date and time when an item was created
-- `name` (string) - name of a TODO item (e.g. "Change a light bulb")
+- `name` (string) - name of a Flash Cards item (e.g. "Change a light bulb")
 - `dueDate` (string) - date and time by which an item should be completed
 - `done` (boolean) - true if an item was completed, false otherwise
-- `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item
+- `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a Flash Cards item

-You might also store an id of a user who created a TODO item.
+You might also store an id of a user who created a Flash Cards item.

 ## Prerequisites